What is a Bridge Loan?

-- High-interest rate since generally the interest rate for such loans are more than other types of loans because more risk is involved in this loan.
+- High-interest rates since generally the interest rate for such loans are more than other types of loans because more risk is involved in this loan.

 - Inherent risk since if the payment on time is not made then late fees or penalty can be charged.

-- The high credit score is needed to get this loan.
+- A high credit score is needed to get this loan.

 - If you are not able to pay a loan on time, then it may adversely affects your credit rating.